stphdenis/nexus-graphql-api-schema-plugin/README.md

         // => The "id" is of type "ID" and is mandatory } else {
           console.info(`The ${field} is of type ${fieldType.of.name} and is optional`)
-        // => The "nom" is of type "String" and is optional }
+        // => The "name" is of type "String" and is optional }
     }
   }